krizelrika/signuppage/README.md

 Button:

-“Create Account” button styled in #596D48, matching tones from the sidebar background image.
+“Start Your Adventure” button styled in #596D48, matching tones from the sidebar background image.

 Hover effects for better user interaction.